 Last but not least - we need to take care of our mental health during these difficult times as well.
 We feel isolated and deprived of most of the things, that brought us joy before.
 So it’s very understandable, that we might feel sad and hopeless - and just don’t have the strength to fight for our business properly.
 What can you do to help yourself in this situation?

 Once again - software is trying to bring solutions to at least SOME of your problems right now.
-A dedicated web application has recently come to life, which purpose is to help you get through all of this with the help of meditation - you can find it here.
 But there is one thing, that this app won’t replace for us, and it’s social interaction.
 We need other people to feel good - especially, as before we were a real social animal.
 But can you imagine, that there are people, who feel that way on a daily basis?

 Regarding the issues listed in the article remember one thing - most of the business owners struggle with them right now.
 So you are definitely not alone in this!
 You can’t influence the pandemic effects or how long will it take BUT - you can make your business more immune to the consequences that it brings.
 Mostly with the technology, as it’s not affected with most of its outcomes, like not being physically at the offices, traveling bans or necessity, to not leave your house.

 Some of the sectors have more limited funds than others to fight with the pandemic effects - that’s why we decided to join the Tech To The Rescue initiative.
 So, if you are an NGO, that got affected by the virus effects - we want to help you by uniting and sharing our expertise!
 This is the least we can do to make sure, that it all stops soon and will give us the world that we are all missing now.

 And if you are not an NGO, or you don’t see here an issue that is currently troubling you, let us know about it.
 Together we can figure out the best solution for you.